lancedb/lancedb/docs/src/embeddings/default_embedding_functions.md

+# 📚 LanceDB Embedding Functions

 There are various embedding functions available out of the box with LanceDB to manage your embeddings implicitly.
-We're actively working on adding other popular embedding APIs and models.
+We're actively working on adding other popular embedding APIs and models. 🚀

-## Text embedding functions
+## Text Embedding Functions 📝
-Contains the text embedding functions registered by default.
+These functions are registered by default to handle text embeddings.

-* Embedding functions have an inbuilt rate limit handler wrapper for source and query embedding function calls that retry with exponential backoff.
+- 🔄 **Embedding functions** have an inbuilt rate limit handler wrapper for source and query embedding function calls that retry with **exponential backoff**.

-* Each `EmbeddingFunction` implementation automatically takes `max_retries` as an argument which has the default value of 7.
+- 🌕 Each `EmbeddingFunction` implementation automatically takes `max_retries` as an argument which has the default value of 7.

 **Available Text Embeddings**: